openmotics/plugins/Greenergy/README.md

 # Greenergy plugin
-A plugin for sending/receiving data to/from zigbee using an MQTT broker.
+A plugin for the interaction to the Greenergy home battery

 ## Work in progress